-If you don’t have access to Hansen’s books, but your town was in Prussia, then you have another option.
-The Gemeindelexikon für das Königreich Preussen, published in 1905, consists of fourteen volumes (one for each pre-1919 Prussian Province).
+If you don’t have access to Hansen’s books, and your town was in Prussia, then you have another option.
+The Gemeindelexikon für das Königreich Preussen, published in 1905, contains fourteen volumes (one for each pre-1919 Prussian Province).
 It identifies the Catholic and Lutheran parishes to which a town belonged.
 Written in German and gothic print, it is digitized at FamilySearch and also on HathiTrust.
 It is also digitized on Ancestry with the World Explorer Subscription or with Ancestry Library Edition.

 Other Online Gazetteers